 Imperial Oil (TSX:IMO) explores for, produces and sells crude oil and natural gas.
 The company has upstream, downstream and chemical operations that allow it to produce, refine and transport crude oil, natural gas and other petrochemical products.

-Imperial has raised dividends for 24 straight years, and is one of the best dividend stocks in the country.
+Imperial has raised dividends for 24 straight years, and is one of the best Canadian dividend stocks.
 Imperial’s payout ratio sits at only 29%, and the company’s dividend only accounts for 34% of its free cash flows, leaving plenty of room for more growth.
 It most recently raised its dividend by 18%, which is more than double its 5 year dividend growth rate of 8%.
 It currently only yields 2.10%, which may turn away some income investors, but those looking for strong dividend growth and an excellent entry price due to the oil and gas bear market should be looking at Imperial Oil right now.

 Oil and gas is currently in the middle of a rough patch.
 In fact, we haven’t seen the industry this bad since the oil bear market earlier this decade.
 While most investors are staying away from the industry, those who have dug a little deeper can see these major oil and gas players are trading at deep discounts.
 Imperial trades at only 13.5 times forward earnings, and is priced at nearly book value with a price to book of 1.17.
 Analysts have placed a 1 year target price of $40.21 on the company, which signals just under 10% upside at today’s prices.
 Combine that with one of the fastest growing dividends in the country, and Imperial Oil may be a stock you want to stash in your RRSP and forget about until the industry inevitably recovers.